7893/80/README.md

-A random color generator deployed on Cloudflare Workers.
+A random color generator deployed on Cloudflare Pages with hardware acceleration.